 For where two or three are gathered together in my name, there am I in the midst of them.

 In this case, Christ chose to manifest Himself in His physical body to console His disciples.
-If you are talking about Jesus, when there’s two, there’s three, because Jesus will always be there.
+If you are talking about Jesus, when there are two, there’s three because Jesus will always be there.

 Why now?
 Why after they ate the bread?
 Because Jesus is the Bread of Life.

 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.